hardyscc/nestjs-dynamoose/README.md

    })
    export class UserModule {}
    ```

+   There is also `forFeatureAsync(factories?: AsyncModelFactory[])` if you want to use a factory with dependency injection.

 4. Inject your model

    `src/user/user.service.ts`
    ```ts
     import { Injectable } from '@nestjs/common';
     import { InjectModel, Model } from 'nestjs-dynamoose';